KevinConti/blog/content/codernotes-pre-retrospective.md

 But, from a financial perspective, an entrepreneurial perspective, I've wanted to write this retrospective on the project.
 I don't believe CoderNotes will reach the goals I had for the product during the initial vision.

 It's not that it's failing, per-se.
 I think it's a great product that will slowly grow in revenue over time.

 It's also too soon to talk about this.
 Hence the name "Pre-Retrospective".
 I'm guessing that the June 1st launch will be mediocre, and writing from that perspective.
 Maybe I'll be one of the lucky few who gets skyrocked to #1 on Product Hunt, but one lesson I've learned from this project is to not rely on luck as a primary factor of success.

 So, CoderNotes won't be a home-run, but it isn't a strike-out.
 It feels more like a foul ball.

 I'm writing this article to organize my thoughts around what went well, and what went wrong, over the past five months.
-I also want to organize my takeaways from CoderNotes, and come to some conclusions around what the long-term plan for CoderNotes will be, what the next project I'm tackling is (if any for now), and
+I also want to organize my takeaways from CoderNotes, and come to some conclusions around what the long-term plan for CoderNotes will be, what my lessons learned are, and what the next project I'm tackling is, if any for now.

+> Worth mentioning... before Tuple, I created several paid info products, a paid Rails app, a subscriptiion info product business, and two tiny SaaSs.
+>
+>
+> Tuple was not my first at-bat.
+I created a half-dozen less successful things first.
+>
+> Start your first three business as quickly as possible.
+> \- @r00k (Ben Orenstein) - 05/14/20

+## 1. What went well: